equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Terraform uses modules to deploy infrastructure.
 In order to initialize the modules your simply run: `terraform init`.
 This should download five modules into a hidden directory `.terraform`

 ## Modify your variables
 There are many variables which can be set to customize your install within `00-vars.tf` and `30-anthos-vars.tf`.
-The default variables to bring up a 3 node vSphere cluster and linux router using Packet's [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/).
+The default variables to bring up a 3 node vSphere cluster and linux router using Equinix Metal's [c2.medium.x86](https://metal.equinix.com/product/servers/).
 Change each default variable at your own risk.

 There are some variables you must set with a terraform.tfvars files.
-You need to set `auth_token` & `organization_id` to connect to Packet and the `project_name` which will be created in Packet.
+You need to set `auth_token` & `organization_id` to connect to Equinix Metal and the `project_name` which will be created in Equinix Metal.
 You will need to set `anthos_gcp_project_id` for your GCP Project ID.
 You will need a GCS bucket to download "Closed Source" packages such as vCenter.
 The GCS related variable is `gcs_bucket_name`.
 You need to provide the vCenter ISO file name as `vcenter_iso_name`.

 The Anthos variables include `anthos_version` and `anthos_user_cluster_name`.